-In addition to the general requirements for college admission, Health Sciences programs have additional criteria for admission.
+In addition to the general requirements for college admission, Health Science programs have additional criteria for admission.
 The specific requirements for each program are outlined on the following pages.
 The criteria are on file in the Admissions Office and the offices of program directors.
 Admission to the individual program is based on indicators of success within each program.
 In addition to standardized admissions test scores, the following factors are reviewed for consideration: previous work experience; high school GPA; rank in class; high school or college grades in science, mathematics and other specific courses; and previous college experience.
 Certain programs require observations at area health organizations prior to admission.
 All programs require an interview prior to final acceptance.

 - TEAS-V (Formerly the HOBET-V)